squirrelphp/entities/README.md

 More complex column types
 -------------------------

-Only `string`, `int`, `bool`, `float` and `blob` are supported as column types, yet databases support many specialized column types - like dates, times, geographic positions, IP addresses, enumerated values, JSON, etc.
+Only `string`, `int`, `bool`, `float` and `blob` are supported as column types, yet databases support many specialized column types - like dates, times, geographic positions, IP addresses, enumerated values, JSON, and possibly many more (depending on SQL platform and version).

 You should have no problems supporting such special types, but because this library is kept simple, it only supports the basic PHP types and it will be your responsibility to use or convert them to any other types, according to the needs of your application.